General information about applying for our postgraduate courses and the audition process.

 Indicative course content includes:

-In the first four-week intensive (September – October), the ensemble principle is nurtured through practical work on the chorus of ancient Greek tragedy (with examination of several different choric styles), in-depth neutral mask and intensive physical and vocal training.
+In the first four-week intensive (September – October), the ensemble principle is nurtured through practical work on the chorus of ancient Greek tragedy (with examination of several different choric styles), neutral mask and intensive physical and vocal training.
 Accompanying seminars address Aristotelian theory of tragedy and the social and political discourses of ancient Greek drama.
 Regular voice and movement training continues throughout the course.

-In the second intensive (March – April), students rehearse and perform a fully-supported production of a Shakespeare, Renaissance or other appropriate play, integrating their work-to-date in chorus, clowning, acting and characterisation, movement and voice.
+In the second intensive (March – April), you will rehearse and perform in a fully-supported production of a Shakespeare, Renaissance or other appropriate play, integrating your work-to-date, in chorus, clowning, acting and characterisation, movement and voice.

-In the third studio (April – June), the course examines the revolution of the realist and expressionist theatres in the 19th and early 20th centuries and their contemporary legacy.
-Underpinning classes are the theories on narrative and character of Constantin Stanislavski and his successors.
-Students can choose to work on scenes from a wide range of realist, expressionist and proto-naturalist plays (such as those by Chekhov, Ibsen, Strindberg, Brecht, Büchner, Williams, O’Neill or Shaw).
-During this term, students will also perform in an industry showcase at Central, or a professional venue together with students from the Contemporary course.
+In the third studio (April – June), the course examines the revolution of the realist and expressionist theatres in the 19th and early 20th centuries, and their contemporary legacy.
+Underpinning classes are the theories on narrative and character of Stanislavski and his successors.
+You can choose to work on scenes from a wide range of realist, expressionist and proto-naturalist plays (such as those by Chekhov, Ibsen, Strindberg, Brecht, Büchner, Williams, O’Neill or Shaw).
+During this term, you will also perform in an industry showcase at Central or a professional venue together with students from the Contemporary course.